lukethehawk/ImmichBackupRclone/README.md

   - `DEST` (e.g. `proton:Immich`)
 - Replace `user1_folder` and `user2_folder` with actual user folders
 - Add your `BOT_TOKEN` and `CHAT_ID`
+- Activate the optional `--backup-dir` funcion with automatic deletion of older directories

 ### Make the script executable:
 ```bash